-Options for accommodation in Cape Town are plentiful, and expats will need to decide on their priorities before choosing the area and type of housing that best suits their needs.
+Accommodation in Cape Town is plentiful, and expats will need to decide on their priorities before choosing the area and type of housing that best suits their needs.

 Types of rental accommodation in Cape Town

-Both furnished and unfurnished accommodation are easily found.
-Expats looking to rent long-term may want to rent unfurnished and bring their own furnishings, while those in the city for a shorter period may prefer furnished accommodation.
-Some new expats initially choose to rent serviced accommodation, which come fully furnished, and come ready to go, with TV, broadband and security already set up.
+Both furnished and unfurnished accommodation are available in Cape Town.
+If you're looking to rent long-term, you may want to rent unfurnished and bring your own furnishings, while those in the city for a shorter period may prefer furnished accommodation.
+Some new expats initially choose to rent serviced accommodation, which comes fully furnished and ready to go, with TV, broadband, and security already set up.

 Commonly referred to as 'flats', apartment blocks can be found all over the city, though they are most common in the city centre and surrounding areas.
 Styles range from small and simple to modern and replete with facilities.

 A garden cottage or 'granny flat' is a small home located on the property of another, larger house.
-These compact, self-contained dwellings are usually occupied by a single person and are often 'bachelor style' with one main room acting as a kitchen, living room and bedroom.
+A single person usually occupies it.
+These compact, self-contained dwellings are often 'bachelor style', with one main room acting as a kitchen, living room, and bedroom.

-Security complexes, also referred to as gated communities, are controlled-access housing developments typically comprised of a mix of accommodation types, such as townhouses, freestanding houses and apartment blocks.
+Security complexes, also called gated communities, are access-controlled housing developments typically comprised of a mix of accommodation types, such as townhouses, freestanding houses, and apartment blocks.
 This type of accommodation is naturally popular with security-conscious expats.
-Other benefits include access to in-complex facilities such as a communal pool, braai area or park.
+Other benefits include access to in-complex facilities such as a communal pool, braai area, or park.

 Loadshedding in Cape Town

 'Loadshedding' is a term used by South Africa's national electricity provider, Eskom, to refer to rotational or rolling blackouts.
-When the demand for electricity outstrips supply, areas of the country are scheduled for a number of two- or four-hour daily blackouts to reduce the load.
+When the demand for electricity outstrips supply, most of the country is scheduled for several two- or four-hour daily blackouts to reduce the load.
 The City of Cape Town uses the Steenbras Dam pumped-storage scheme to shield its customers from one or two stages of loadshedding.
 However, some properties are supplied directly by Eskom, in which case loadshedding will follow the national stages.

 Loadshedding is something to consider when looking for accommodation in Cape Town.
 Some apartment blocks and residential complexes in Cape Town have backup generators.
 Additionally, properties on the same block as a hospital are typically not subject to loadshedding.